brimdata/zed/zeek/README.md

 # Customizing type definitions

-When reading a set of Zeek JSON logs, the exceptions that may occur typically all into one of two categories:
+When reading a set of Zeek JSON logs, the exceptions that may occur typically fall into one of two categories:

 1. `descriptor not found` - An event is read that has no `_path` defined in the `rules` portion of the type defintion